raspi/scrapy-kingston/README.md

 All items are downloaded as JSON in the `items/` directory.

-### Memory modules for certain manufacturer's all motherboards
+### Memory modules for all motherboards from certain manufacturer

 For example all motherboard memory modules from Supermicro's motherboards: